bmidgley/citizen-scientist/README.md

 * "ESP8266 and ESP32 Oled Driver for SSD1306 display"
 * Esp8266TrueRandom (wget https://github.com/marvinroger/ESP8266TrueRandom/archive/master.zip; sketch->include library->Add .zip Library)

-Plug in board and choose the board.
-On mac: Tools->Port->/dev/cu.SLAB_USBtoUART

-Reboot and check your USB cable is a full power+data cable if the port isn't available.
+Plug in board and choose the port.
+On mac: Tools->Port->/dev/cu.SLAB_USBtoUART (Reboot and check your USB cable is a full power+data cable if the port isn't available.)

 Open geothunk.ino in arduino and hit the upload button.